cnr-ibba/nf-treemix/README.md

 This pipeline is an attempt to call [treemix](https://bitbucket.org/nygcresearch/treemix/wiki/Home) on a PLINK binary file.
 All the steps required to produce the *treemix* input files are managed within this pipeline.
-This pipeline implement also a bootstrapping version of *treemix*, and can evaluate results with the [OptM](https://cran.r-project.org/web/packages/OptM/index.html) package.
+This pipeline support launching *treemix* multiple times, and can evaluate results with the [OptM](https://cran.r-project.org/web/packages/OptM/index.html) package.
 It's also possible to replace *treemix* with [OrientaGraph](https://github.com/sriramlab/OrientAGraph)